PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter6.md

 ```
 This procedural block executes on the rising edge of the clock.

-## Property and Sequence Declarations
+## PROPERTY AND SEQUENCE DECLARATIONS

 Properties and sequences can be declared and reused throughout the design, promoting modularity and reusability.